Compliance-Ready Software Systems

 - deletion policies (where permitted)

 Access control is one of the most inspected areas in regulated systems.
+Critical rule: if an action matters, it must be attributable to a human or system identity.

 - Role-based access control (RBAC)